RKHS-SHAP: Shapley Values for Kernel Methods: RKHS-SHAP

-Therefore, as long as $||f||_{\cH_k}$ is small, \textsc{RKHS-SHAP} will return robust Shapley values with respect to small perturbations.
-Recall Shapley functionals do not depend on $f$ and can be estimated separately purely based on data.
-In the next section we will see that the functional itself can be used to aid in learning of $f$ and allow enforcing particular additional structural constraints on $f$ via an additional regularisation term.
+\end{theorem} Therefore, as long as $||f||_{\cH_k}$ is small, \textsc{RKHS-SHAP} will return robust Shapley values with respect to small perturbations.
+Notice the Shapley functionals do not depend on $f$ and can be estimated separately purely based on data.
+We will show in the next section how this key property allows us to use the functional itself to aid in learning of $f$.
+This enables us to enforce particular structural constraints on $f$ via an additional regularisation term.